 Now that I live in Detroit, I figured I ought to fulfill the role of a “city girl” and travel to “The Thumb” for a #MittenTrip with The Awesome Mitten.

 Fair warning: I had the pleasure of travelling during the Fourth of July weekend, which meant more than the average weekend both in time and activities (I did have to deal with the crowds, though).

 Since I was able to drive up from Detroit after work on Thursday night, my Friday morning started early with a walk down to the beach to take a good look at Lake Huron in the light of day.

 Port Austin Motel is just down the road from a pleasant and quiet beach area, so I watched the haze come up off the waves with my fellow hotel guests and their dogs playing in the ebbing waves.

-Equipped with a renewed spirit from the cool air off the lake and my goodies from Verizon, I headed to breakfast at The Lighthouse Cafe to finish up planning my weekend in Port Austin.
+Equipped with a renewed spirit from the cool air off the lake, I headed to breakfast at The Lighthouse Cafe to finish up planning my weekend in Port Austin.
 I was well-prepared with great suggestions from several friends in Detroit, and for those folks, I’m very grateful – this was supremely uncharted territory for me.
 Breakfast was hearty, the restaurant was quaint, and the coffee was a welcome addition to my morning.